LeanerCloud/ec2-instances-info/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/LeanerCloud/ec2-instances-info)](https://goreportcard.com/report/github.com/LeanerCloud/ec2-instances-info)
 [![GoDoc](https://godoc.org/github.com/LeanerCloud/ec2-instances-info?status.svg)](http://godoc.org/github.com/LeanerCloud/ec2-instances-info)

-Golang library providing specs and pricing information about AWS EC2 instances, based on the data that is also powering the comprehensive [www.ec2instances.info](http://www.ec2instances.info) instance comparison website.
+Golang library providing specs and pricing information about AWS resources such as EC2 instances, RDS databases, ElastiCache and OpenSearch clusters.

+It is based on the data that is also powering the comprehensive [www.ec2instances.info](http://www.ec2instances.info) instance comparison website, but made easier to consume from Go software.

+This code is offered under the public domain/unlicense, but we also offer an API that automates data updates, available for a monthly subscription that helps support ongoing development of this library.

+Reach out to us on [Slack](https://join.slack.com/t/leanercloud/shared_invite/zt-xodcoi9j-1IcxNozXx1OW0gh_N08sjg) if you're interested in API access.

 ## History